Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Spouses and civil partners

-The diocese recognises the need to support clergy families in such circumstances, and bishops and archdeacons are always available to provide or arrange pastoral support for either or both spouses or civil partners.
+Bishops and archdeacons are available to provide or arrange pastoral support for either or both spouses or civil partners.
 However, if preferred, confidential provision is also available without the involvement of senior clergy.

 Two Bishop’s Visitors appointed by the Bishop of Manchester are available for practical support to the spouse or civil partner of a member of clergy.
 This is entirely confidential, and the Bishop’s Visitors also have knowledge of a range of charities which can help financially.
 Any clergy spouse or partner is welcome to contact a Bishop’s Visitor directly:

-Broken Rites is an independent, international group offering mutual support and information to separated and divorced spouses and partners of clergy.
+Support and information in circumstances of relationship breakdown can also be found at Broken Rites, an independent, international group offering support and information to separated and divorced spouses and partners of clergy.

 Powered by Church Edit